GCC76/bushBind/README.md

 Methods

-bushEncyipt(string,password) : it returns a JSON file with the encrypted string in base64 format and a token to use for decryption
+bushEncrypt(string,password) : it returns a JSON file with the encrypted string in base64 format and a token to use for decryption

 bushDecrypt(string,password,token) : it returns a JSON file with the decripted string in base64 format.